 the minimum requirements for accreditation sites will need to submit copies of the following:

-- A copy of the scanner QA schedule and example QC results covering daily/weekly, quarterly and annual QC tests.
+- A copy of the scanner QA schedule and example QC results covering daily/weekly, quarterly and annual QC tests as appropriate.

 - A copy of the most recent annual CT QC report (or the acceptance testing report for new systems).

-- A copy of the most recent calibration certificate or QC report for the patient weighing scales.
+- A copy of the most recent calibration certificate/sticker or QC report for the patient weighing scales.

 - 8 weeks of SUV/sensitivity data measured using a uniform 18F or 68Ge cylinder or 68Ge annulus phantom to demonstrate the scanner stability.